DemocracyEarth/paper/FAQ.md

 **7 - Can I sell or give away my _vote_ tokens?**

 Yes - the tokens are tradable and transferable as any other crypto holding.
+Because they operate within a liquid democracy, votes are meant to be delegated to others.
+We are actively working on breeding economic value to them and to prevent vote selling would be coercive.
+Its up to every Organization in the system (not the vote holders) to determine how votes are to be used inside the organization.
+That's where restrictions apply and if you want to make a 'one vote one person' system, its totally doable.

+In addition to that tokens will be distributed by using an Equality variable that stabilizes the allocation for every member of the network to have a same starting line.
+In that sense we are aiming to make the vote economy as meritocratic as possible (in the real sense of giving a fair starting line for everyone).

 **8 - What does a _vote_ token have to do with Universal Basic Income?**